• Skip to main content

 • Whisk all of the ingredients (for the marinade of your choice) together.

 • Cut the tofu into strips, cubes, slices, or as needed.
-Let the tofu marinate in the sauce (in the refrigerator) for at least 30 minutes.
+Let the tofu marinate in the sauce (in the refrigerator) for at least 30 minutes or up to 4 hours if you have the time.

 Notes